warexify/rdnssd-win32/trunk/README.txt

 Limitations
 ------------

-- rdnssd_win32 works only on Microsoft Windows Vista/7/8 as well as Windows server 2003 and 2008.
+rdnssd_win32 works only on Microsoft Windows >= Vista as well as Windows server >= 2003.

 On older versions such as Windows XP, IPv6 nameservers are written at the good place but could not be used because they do not provide a DNS resolver with